ysyk2021/the-power-of-positive-thinking-techniques-for-boosting-your-energy-and-improving-your-concentration/src/chapter-2-2.md

-Chapter 2: Defining Positive Thinking: Recognizing the Connection Between Positive Thinking and Energy
+Recognizing the Connection Between Positive Thinking and Energy
 ======================================================================================================

 In this chapter, we will explore the connection between positive thinking and energy.
 We will discuss how a positive mindset can improve energy levels and provide practical tips for incorporating positive thinking practices into daily life.